 DOM staff also monitors other waiver services for fiscal accountability through post payment audits of paid claims.
 Audits are conducted as part of the overall monitoring of the waiver during the compliance review.
+A 95% confidence level random sample with a +/- 5% margin of error is selected from the universe of claims paid for the period utilizing a sample calculator such as Raosoft or Rat-Stats.
+The universe is randomized with a random number generator and the appropriate number of claims is sampled.
+If anomalies are noted in the sample, such as claims with overlapping dates of service, additional claims may be selected for review.
 In instances where claims have been paid erroneously, the provider is notified of any necessary recoupment.
+Auditors compare the Date of Service, Provider Name/Number, and Units on the claim with the Start/End dates, Provider Name/Number, and Frequencies/Duration on the approved PSS for that period.

 The LTC staff also closely review the CMS 372 report for accuracy prior to submittal.